Market Analysis · Layout v2

 FAQ

-What drives short-term price moves in this market?
+What drives price moves in this market?

-Is this market liquid enough for meaningful position sizing?
+Is $473K in liquidity enough for serious position sizing?

 Bottom line